GoogleCloudPlatform/go-storage-fio-engine-demo/README.md

-# `fio` ioengine for package `cloud.google.com/go/storage`
+# `fio` ioengine for the Google Cloud Storage Rapid storage class (Go SDK)

-This is an external `fio` ioengine which uses the Google Cloud Storage Go SDK.
+This is an external `fio` ioengine designed to maximize performance with Google Cloud Storage's Rapid storage class.
+It leverages interfaces provided by the Google Cloud Storage Go SDK (`cloud.google.com/go/storage`) that have been optimized for Rapid.
-The supported tests are:

--   Read-only tests using MultiRangeDownloader
--   Write-only tests using an appendable writer

-The engine makes no effort to prefetch data or read ahead.
-Writes are always sequential and synchronous.
+This engine also serves as a practical example of how to use the Go SDK to take advantage of the capabilites and performance offered by the Rapid storage class.

+> [!NOTE]
+> This ioengine is exclusively for buckets using the Rapid storage class.
+> It performs synchronous sequential writes and does not include prefetching or
+> read-ahead optimizations.

 ## Quickstart